WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 3. `evaluateModel` and `saveModelEvaluation` to evaluate our model on the testing samples and save the evaluation into a .csv file.

-4. `predictClassesAndProbabilities` and `savePredictions` to check how the samples from the testing data have been classified and to save the results.
+4. `predictClassesAndProbabilities` to check how the samples from the testing data have been classified and to obtain probability scores needed for calibration.

+5. `calibrateProbabilities`, `saveCalibration` and `applyCalibration` to obtain the calibrated probabilities, apply it to data and save it for later use.

+6. `savePredictions` to save the results of the predictions.

-After running the whole masterscript, we should obtain two .csv files: "evaluation" and "prediction + pred_id" saved in our work folder called "work + session_id".
+After running the whole masterscript, we should obtain two .csv files saved in our work folder called "work + session_id": "evaluation" and "prediction + pred_id".
+In addition to this, in Models folder, there should appear a file called "calibration + session_id".

 ### Understanding masterscript: m_score_model.R ###